Hemostasis, the arrest of bleeding from an injured blood vessel, requires the combined activity of

 There are several plasminogen activators:

 Urokinase exists in single-chain and double-chain forms with different functional properties.
 Single-chain urokinase cannot activate free plasminogen but, like tPA, can readily activate plasminogen bound to fibrin.
-A trace concentration of plasmin cleaves single-chain to double-chain urokinase, which activates plasminogen in solution as well as plasminogen bound to fibrin.
-Epithelial cells that line excretory passages (eg, renal tubules, mammary ducts) secrete urokinase, which is the physiologic activator of fibrinolysis in these channels.
+A trace concentration of plasmin cleaves single-chain to double-chain urokinase, which activates plasminogen in solution, as well as plasminogen bound to fibrin.
+Epithelial cells that line excretory passages (eg, renal tubules, mammary ducts) release urokinase, which is the physiologic activator of fibrinolysis in these channels.

 Streptokinase, a bacterial product not normally found in the body, is another potent plasminogen activator.

-tPA and urokinase are rapidly cleared by the liver, which is another mechanism of preventing excessive fibrinolysis.
+Tissue plasminogen activator and urokinase are rapidly cleared by the liver, which is another mechanism of preventing excessive fibrinolysis.